hmr/ubuntu-ca-update/README.md

 This may be caused by an outdated intermediate certificate of Let's Encrypt.

-This utility updates Let's Encrypt CA cerificate for Debian and Ubuntu.
+This utility downloads the new certificate from Let's Encrypt and update system setting on Debian or Ubuntu.

 ## How to use

-On your debian or ubuntu system, do `sudo ./ca-update`.
+On your debian or ubuntu system, simply do `sudo ./ca-update`.

 ### Prerequisites